ctlearn-project/ctlearn/README.md

 ### Image Mapping

 Set parameters for mapping the 1D pixel vectors in the raw data into 2D images, including the hexagonal grid conversion algorithm to use and how much padding to apply.
-As of CTLearn v0.2.0, the only implemented hexagonal conversion algorithm is oversampling.
+The implemented hexagonal conversion algorithm are oversampling, nearest interpolation, rebinning, bilinear interpolation and bicubic interpolation.

 ### Model